thesandboxgame/sandbox-smart-contracts/slate-docs/index.html.md

 yarn
 ```

+The example shown here can be executed from a clone of this repo : https://github.com/thesandboxgame/sandbox-smart-contracts

 # Executing scripts

-you can then execute scripts by executing
+> this will execute the script against mainnet.

 ```
 yarn run:mainnet <script file>
 ```

-> this will execute the script against mainnet.
+The repo contains all address and abi information to all our deployed contract.
+Our scripts uses buidler and buidler-deploy to fetch that info automatically.

 # Examples

-The example shown in the right side will show you example of scripts

-For example :

 ```javascript
 const {ethers} = require("@nomiclabs/buidler");